 It reminds me of a cross between Final Fantasy and Run Factory, and it mainly focuses on daily life farming simulation during a plague known as Quietus.
 And our review here will help you get to know more about this game and tell you if it’s worth your time or not.

 Story And Setting

-The plot is divided into chapters, and although the pace of the story does pick up occasionally, players will generally need to be very patient.
-The initial setting is interesting and the narrative holds your attention for quite a while, but the story is a little off sometimes.
-There are times when the plot is very linear and other times story beasts seem to have been chosen completely randomly.
+The plot is divided into chapters, and although the story’s pace does pick up occasionally, players will generally need to be very patient.
+The initial setting is interesting, and the narrative holds your attention for quite a while, but the story is a little off sometimes.
+There are times when the plot is very linear, and other times.
+Story beasts seem to have been chosen completely randomly.

 Similar to how classes work in other RPGs, players can choose from 12 different jobs in this game, and these let you use special skills in combat.
 Every time a new party member joins, you gain access to new jobs, which range from traditional roles like FIghter and Mage, all the way to more unique classes like Mechanic and Pilgrim.
 During combat, characters can switch between up to three jobs that are currently active.
 Each job also has advantages of its own, such as being able to utilize specific magics or weapon types.
 And if you don’t level up the jobs equally, you’ll find yourself in battles with a character who is not as diversified as you would expect.

 One thing to point out is that the game does not have a dodge mechanic, and the only way to defend yourself is to flee from danger.
 Additionally, certain classes all bust guarantee that you will exchange slashes with enemies in close-quarters combat which is not ideal for a title where you cannot dodge.
 The lengthy combat animations are also a letdown because they leave you vulnerable after striking.